alptugan/blog-teaching/content/Tutorials/MACOS - Run Command on Context Menu.md

 ---
-title: MACOS - Run Command on Context Menu
+title: MacOS - Run Command on Context Menu
 date: 2025-02-23
-modification date: 2025-03-07T12:46:00
 description:
 tags:
   - tutorial
   - contextMenu
   - MacOS
+  - app
 aliases:
 draft: false
 ---
 This tutorial presents how to add custom commands based on shell scripts to the Mac OS Finder context menu.
 The example script creates an `.mp4` video from provided sequence of images.
 Image names must be formatted as `0000000.png`, `0000001.png`, `0000002.png`, so on.